Latest updates

 Ongoing monitoring

 Monitoring of PFAS continues on and around RAAF Base Wagga through sampling of surface water and groundwater.
 Monitoring helps Defence understand if PFAS contamination is changing over time.
 Results are published in an Ongoing Monitoring Report and factsheet.
-Defence will continue to work with Riverina Water, the NSW Government, and Wagga Wagga City Council to manage any changes detected by monitoring.
+Defence continues to work with Riverina Water Country Council, the NSW Government, and Wagga Wagga City Council to manage any changes detected by monitoring.

 Initial monitoring of groundwater east of the Gumly Gumly Wetland identified that the PFAS plume was more extensive than first estimated.
 Defence has since installed a more extensive network of groundwater monitoring wells in the monitoring area to provide more information on the extent and movement of the plume.